 -1st Mvt-

-who sings to a man, describing her fantastic world and trying at length to seduce him.
+Ondine is arguably the most beautiful movement of Gaspard de la nuit; it is certainly the most colorful and sensuous.
+In the poem, Ondine is a mermaid who sings to a man, describing her fantastic world and trying at length to seduce him.
 The man, however, is married to a mortal, and when he explains this to Ondine she cries, laughs, then disappears as quickly as she first appeared.
 While this basic story forms the skeletal structure of Ravel’s music, there is far more to the poetry than a simple narrative.
 Words and phrases create impressions of darkness, mystery, and a magical world of water.
 Ravel's incorporates these themes as he follows the progression of the story, introducing and developing the setting and characters.

 Just as the poem begins with “Listen!
 Listen!” and does not provide any introduction to explain what is going on, the music evolves out of nothingness, like something from a dream.
-Ravel begins the piece in ppp with a very fast and quiet repeating series of chords that becomes the central and driving rhythmic element of the wor
+Ravel begins the piece in ppp with a very fast and quiet repeating series of chords that becomes the central and driving rhythmic element of the work.
+These initial bars establish a quiet atmosphere of mystery, metrical elegance, and anticipation.
+The shimmering notes immediately draw one into “the beautiful starry night and the beautiful sleeping lake.”

-inflection of her voice” (Long, 1973), and later becomes more complicated as Ondine’s song builds in strength and sensuality.
+The actual poetry begins in the third measure, where Ondine is first heard in a dreamy, song-like melody.
+When Ravel introduces her playfully amorous character, the melodic line conjures images of the mermaid calling “Listen!
+It is I, it is Ondine who brushes drops of water on the resonant panes of your window” from outside.
+The music “follows the actions and thoughts of the sprite-princess and sustain[s] the least inflection of her voice” (Long, 1973), and later becomes more complicated as Ondine’s song builds in strength and sensuality.
 For example, when Ravel repeats the melody, it is in broken chords rather than single notes, with more agitated accompaniment.
 In the third stanza of the poem, Ondine again calls “Listen!
 Listen!”-- the repetition creates urgency.
 Incidentally, the first three stanzas of the poem are in ABA form, which is also applicable to the musical organization: a theme (A), which goes through a development section (B), and the initial motifs are then repeated (A) (Bruhn, 1997).

 Ravel changes the key and melodic line as Ondine offers her love to a married man and tension mounts.
 The music is more sinister, and for the first time the melody is sung in the lower, darker regions of the keyboard.
 There is unmistakable momentum as the music becomes more dance-like, and soon the playfulness disappears.
 A stormy romantic passage builds as she offers her hand in marriage.
 When the man rejects Ondine, water seems to crash everywhere as the pianist pounds over the keyboard.
-In the wake of
+In the wake of this terrible climax, the music is softer and more fragile, eventually disintegrating into nothing more than a timid reflection of the melody.
+This is the nadir of the piece, showing Ondine alone with a mixture of childish disappointment and adult sadness-- “she wept some tears.”
+However, as she “uttered a burst of laughter, and vanished in a shower,” the music blossoms into a coda of rapid arpeggios before trailing off like a

 dream.

-osphere, with subtly different touches for water that ripples, shines, shimmers, and cascades.
+Ondine is difficult to play because it requires a good deal of strength to maintain a light touch.
+The pianist must create a supple and brilliant atmosphere, with subtly different touches for water that ripples, shines, shimmers, and cascades.
 At one point, the hands traverse practically the entire keyboard in a matter of seconds, yet even in this loud and fearsome passage the music must be flowing, like water.
 In addition, the rhythmic motif of chords is hard simply to play fast, but near impossible to play fast and quietly.
 While the pianist sweats over this technical challenge, the melody must sing out, which becomes difficult to maintain when the hands begin leaping around the keyboard.
 Still, despite the difficultly, the atmosphere must remain constant and vivid.
 The pianist must create a sparkling, nighttime atmosphere, like a prism suspended in rain and darkness.

 -2nd Mvt-

-with gloomy, hopeless resignation.
+Le Gibet is a picture of desolation and misery.
+It is a musical landscape of the singular, breath-taking image of a lonely corpse “reddened by the setting sun.”
+Bertrand’s poem is a series of contemplations of this image, all made with gloomy, hopeless resignation.
 Unlike Ondine, there is no story being told.
 Instead, the poem consists of five gruesome questions and a horrific answer.
 Le Gibet opens with a picture of a man who is “the hanged one,” yet who is still alive and “utters a sigh.”
 By the end of the poem, after the relentless series of disturbing questions, the man is certainly dead-- his emotions have expired, his spirit is extinguished, he is now a “corpse.”
 It is as though we, as readers, have witnessed “the unfolding of that moment between almost-no-life and definite death” (Bruhn, 1997).

 Ravel devotes almost the entire focus of the composition to atmosphere.
 He does not try to recreate specific descriptions like “scarab beetles” and “sterile ivy.”
 Those images are incorporated into a larger theme based on the evocation of emotions rather than objects.
 The character of the poetry is introspective and cyclical, more observational than explanatory.
 Like the poetry, the music is an odyssey withone mournful, extended image.
 The whole movement consists of three relentlessly repeating motifs: a constant B-flat, a melodic chord progression, and a second, more singing melody.
 Pianist Vlado Perlemuter remarked that “you must not be afraid of making it sound monotonous”; in fact, monotony is an integral part of the music.

 The forlorn atmosphere is maintained by a B-flat that sounds throughout the entire piece, like a perpetual sigh or ringing bell.
 Bells play a key role in Le Gibet.
 The musical landscape is reminiscent of Edgar Allen Poe, whose poetry Ravel admired; in fact, Poe’s poem The Bells may have influenced this music (Larner, 1996).
 Siglind Bruhn finds that the B-flat bell is important because the “tolling constitutes the link among the different aspects embedded in the poem.”
-Though this B-flat theme is the most famous aspect of Le Gibet, all three motifs overlap and build off one another to cre
+Though this B-flat theme is the most famous aspect of Le Gibet, all three motifs overlap and build off one another to create an indelible image.

-e hand.
+Technical difficulties of Le Gibet are in the management of sound quality and voicing.
+Marguerite Long points out that independence of the hands and discrete differences between ppp and pp make the piece extremely challenging.
+The pianist must not only play quietly, but also be aware of subtle changes in sound and texture.
+Henri Gil-Marchex believes 27 different touches are necessary in Le Gibet (Bricard).
+A particularly difficult task is the maintenance of each musical line.
+For example, the B-flat is sometimes divided in octaves between hands, but it still must sound exactly the same as when played by only one hand.
 At other moments, different melodic lines are played simultaneously and must sound as completely independent voices.
 Another technical difficultly is the playing of extended chords.
 All the notes must be played in the same way and at the same time, and, because the music is slow and quiet, any notes depressed a half-second too late are obvious mistakes.
 Performing Le Gibet is like standing perfectly still so that even your breathing is imperceptible, only you must also always be looking at a single ghastly scene.
 When the music at last dies out, that ceaseless B-flat is the only sound that remains.
 It is like the corpse left hanging from the rope, and then the scene fades to black.

 -3rd Mvt-